koinuko/PHPCalendar/README.md

 A header for each calendar month can be edited by the user.
 The default is displayed in the format of January 2026.

 **index.php**\
 An example of the calendar in action.
-Live preview can be found at https://kyaa.fun/phpcalendar/.
+Live preview can be found at https://kyaa.fun/phpcalendar/.\

+My personal calendar can be found at https://koinuko.pink/about/calendar/.